 Weight gain that pushes you above the body's normal range carries health risks.
 People who are overweight are more likely to have high blood pressure, high cholesterol, breathlessness, and joint problems.
 People who are overweight when they're younger have a greater likelihood of being overweight as adults.
 Poor diet and exercise habits in college can start you on a path that later could lead to heart disease, type 2 diabetes, or obesity, and may increase your risk for developing certain cancers.

 Even without weight gain, unhealthy food choices also won't give you the balance of nutrients you need to keep up with the demands of college.
 You may notice that your energy lags and your concentration and memory suffer.
 Studies have found that most students get fewer than the recommended five servings of fruits and vegetables each day.

 What If I Gain Weight?

 If you do gain weight, don't freak out.
 Take a look at your eating and exercise habits and make adjustments.
 In a study in which freshmen gained 4 pounds in 12 weeks, the students were only eating an average of 174 extra calories each day.
 So cutting out one can of soda or a midnight snack every day and being more active will help you get back on track.

 It may be tempting to go for the easy fix, like skipping meals or trying the latest fad diet.
 But these approaches don't work to keep weight off in the long run.
 It's best to make small adjustments to your diet that you know you can stick with.

 The best way to beat weight gain is to prevent it altogether.
-Good habits like a balanced diet, regular exercise, and getting enough sleep can do more than keep the pounds off — they can also help you stay healthy and avoid problems down the line.
+Good habits like a balanced diet, regular exercise, and getting enough sleep can do more than keep the pounds off — they also can help you stay healthy and avoid problems down the line.
 Adopting some simple practices can have a big impact today and years from now.